ppwatchic/JobHunting/Amazon/Overview.md

 For example, do I consider it as case-sensitive? or multipy spaces allowed in the input? or size of the input?
 2.5 Double-check the process once done.
 2.6 Ask if he has any question for the whole process.
 2.7 Go and write down some test cases.
+2.8 Go through one test case step by step to prove the correctness of the algorithm.